-- To precisely control the organization and dynamics of matter and information at the molecular level. - The use of DNA is "accidental": no genes involved. - In fact, no material of biological origin.
+- To precisely control the organization and dynamics of matter and information at the molecular level. - To interact algorithmically with biological entities. - The use of DNA is "accidental": no genes involved. - o In fact, no material of biological origin.

 Domains

 • Subsequences on a DNA strand are called domains.
 PROVIDED they are "independent" of each other.